 Have you ever had a sewing machine?
 Do you know how fun this thing can be?

 I couldn’t believe it myself but I’ve bought one.
-I felt pleasantly surprised with everything you can do with it!
+I felt pleasantly surprised by everything you can do with it!

 But, if you want things to function smoothly, you need to know some basic stuff about sewing machines!